Recipe for Winter Salad (Festive, Easy, 15 Minutes)

 • Deep greens: kale salad, baby spinach

-• Other greens: shredded brussels sprouts, cabbage, snap peas or creamy avocado.
+• Other greens: shredded brussels sprouts, cabbage, snap peas or avocado.

-• Pomegranate: If you can’t find one, try slivers of roasted beets, chopped red peppers, red onion or dried cranberries for the lovely red contrasts.
+• Pomegranate: If you can’t find one, try slivers of roasted beets, chopped red peppers, red onion or dried cranberries for the contrasts.

-• Nuts: Any toasted chopped nuts are fine – pecans, macadamia, walnuts, almonds, pistachios.
-Toasting the nuts adds a wonderful nutty flavor.
-Or try candied nuts from your local bulk food store.
+• Nuts and seeds: Any toasted chopped nuts are fine – pecans, macadamia, walnuts, almonds, pistachios.
+Or try candied nuts, sesame seeds or sunflower seeds from your local bulk food store.

-• Cheese: I like the mild creamy ricotta as a blank slate for the vinaigrette.
-Other good choices are feta and goat cheese.
-Or nothing.
+• Cheese: I like mild creamy ricotta- it pops with the vinaigrette.
+Other good choices are blue cheese, feta cheese and goat cheese.

 • Vegetables/Fruits: Add or substitute with mandarin oranges or other citrus fruit, roasted butternut squash cubes, chopped apple, jicama or chopped water chestnuts.